Employee health and safety

 - Give employees the equipment and technology they need to safely work from home.

-- Consider flexible accommodations for employees dealing with children after the closure of K-12 schools.
+- Consider flexible accommodations for employees with children.

 helpful covid-19 resources